MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 ## Implementing "Game Over"

-Instead of only showing a message in the console you surely want to implement a game over situation:
+Instead of only showing a message in the console, you surely want to implement a game over situation:

 *   Fly falls to ground
 *   Screen rumbles